You can visit our website, snag a cheap flight or pick up on some travel tips, save a few hundred bucks and call it good. That’s what we’re here for.

 Even if you add in the cost of an initial connecting flight, be it in miles, points, or cash, it’s still easy to save hundreds of dollars when you capitalize on one of our fare deals.

-So as you see the fare alerts we post on your social media feeds or in your inbox, don’t focus on your hometown.
+So as you see the fare alerts we post on your social media feeds or send to your inbox, don’t focus on just your hometown.
 Think instead about how easily you can jet off to wherever you need to be to catch them!

 Look Past the Final Destination, Too